1. Jainism was founded by__________.

 Explanation: These are central to Jain ethical conduct.

-11. The earliest Jain Tirthankara known to history (historical existence) was:
+11. The earliest Jain Tirthankara known to history (historical existence) was__________.

 A) Rishabhanatha